bcgov/tfrs/.github/readme.md

 # TFRS Post Release Work
 After the release is deployed on Prod:
 * Merge the tracking pull request to master
-* Create the release tag from master amd make it as the lasted release
+* Create the release tag from master amd make it as the lasted release (this is done automatically by pipeline create-release.yaml)
 * Create the new release branch from master
 * Update tfrs-release.yaml
   * name